When is the next KLCC Brewfest?

 Q: How much does it cost?

-A: ADVANCE TICKET SALES ON SALE THROUGH FEB 7 AT 9 PM.
+A: ADVANCE TICKET SALES ON SALE AT KLCC.ORG MID-DECEMBER THROUGH FEB 6 AT 9 PM.

 Q: Can I bring my child to the event?